anglinb/310-backend/README.md

 The codebase has pretty solid test coverage.
 Most of the tests are integration tests and are declared in the `tests/int/` directory.
 There are a few commands to run the test suite. `npm run test` will run everything.

+- `npm run test` - runs all the tests
-- `npm run test:int` - Run integration tests
+- `npm run test:int` - run integration tests
 - `npm run test:int:watch ` - Run the integration tests every time a file changes.

 - `npm run test:unit` - Run the unit tests